There's always something new to learn, says Mike Yardley

 1. Keep your eyes on the bird

-This is the best piece of shooting advice you’ll probably ever get.
-Focus on its head or beak and keep your eyes locked there throughout the shot.
+It sounds basic but this is probably top of the shooting tips.
+Focus on the bird’s head or beak and keep your eyes locked there throughout the shot.

 Visualising something is a skill that you’ll have to learn – we don’t naturally keep our focus locked on a moving object.
 Most of us tend to bring our focus back to the barrel because you have a natural urge to line everything up before pulling the trigger.